Potential biases and prospects for the Hubble constant estimation via electromagnetic and gravitational-wave joint analyses: Results and discussion

 \subsection{Prospects for jet centroid observations}

-Using GW, afterglow light curve and centroid motion, leads to $H_0 = 68.9^{+4.4}_{-4.3}$\,$\rm km\ s^{-1}Mpc^{-1}$.
+Using GW, afterglow light curve and centroid motion, leads to $H_0 = 69.0^{+4.4}_{-4.3}$\,$\rm km\ s^{-1}Mpc^{-1}$.
 However, the precision of this measure is not at the level of SH0ES or \textit{Planck}, in order to reach these, we would need at least $\sim10$ events and $\sim60$ events respectively.
-In this Section, we estimate the likelihood that a new GW event, followed by the detection of the afterglow light curve and the measurement of the centroid motion, is seen in the next GW Observing runs O4 and O5.
+In this Section, we estimate the likelihood that a new GW event, followed by the detection of the afterglow light curve and the measurement of the afterglow centroid motion, is seen in the next GW Observing runs O4 and O5.

 From the GW simulations of \citet{Petrov2022}, we generate the EM counterparts of more than a thousand binary neutron star events detectable in O4 \citep{singerO42021} and in O5 \citep{singerO52021}, assuming a Gaussian jet.
-Each GW event is characterized by a viewing angle and a luminosity distance, which we use to generate their afterglow light curve and centroid motion.
-We assume all the other parameters to be the same as GW170817 (see Table\,\ref{table:results}, forth column).
+Each GW event is characterized by an inclination and a luminosity distance, which we use to generate their afterglow light curve and centroid motion.
+For inclinations larger than 90 deg, we convert them in EM viewing angles as explained at the end of Section\,\ref{subsubsec:gw_model} and in Eq.\,(1) of \citealt{Gianfagna2023}.
+We assume all the other parameters to be the same as GW170817 (see Table\,\ref{table:results}, fourth column).
 Moreover, we assume that all the events are well localized and easy to be followed up by the radio telescopes.
 This will lead to very optimistic rates.
 We adopt VLBI as the reference radio facility, both for O4 and O5, so we assume a sensitivity in the radio band of 24$\rm \mu Jy$ (the observations of GW170817 afterglow centroid motion reached an RMS of about 8$\rm \mu Jy$), and a resolution of 1.5 mas \citep{Ghirlanda2019}.
 These performances can be achieved also, for example, with the European VLBI Network (EVN)\footnote{\href{https://www.evlbi.org/}{EVN website}}.

 The centroid data set is composed of the same detection times of GW170817, but we adopt fluxes and positions predicted by the model.
-We assume that the centroid motion is visible if the offset between two data points is above the assumed resolution.
+We assume that the afterglow centroid motion is visible if the offset between two data points is above the assumed resolution.
 Regarding the afterglow light curve, we define an event as detectable if its afterglow peak is above the sensitivity.

 In the case of O4 (operating from 2023 to 2025), the GW rate of events is $34^{+78}_{-25} \rm yr^{-1}$ \citep{Petrov2022}.
 We find that 7$\%$ of the total have detectable flux, resulting in a rate of $2.4^{+5.5}_{-1.8} \rm yr^{-1}$ (for the whole sky).
 Regarding jet centroid observations, we find that only 0.13$\%$ of events has a detectable afterglow flux and centroid, see red dots in Fig.\,\ref{Fig:sims}, in agreement with \citet{Mastrogiovanni2021}.
 This translate into a rate of $0.05^{+0.11}_{-0.03} \rm yr^{-1}$, therefore it is very unlikely that the jet centroid will be measured again during O4.